barcellos-pedro/dev-mastery/README.md

-# dev-mastery
+# Dev career

-> List of my favorite projects and technologies used throughout my learning. 🌱
+> some projects and roadmaps i did to improve and learn. 🌱

 ### Projects 📽️